-- 1) Direct the Secretary of Education to administratively cancel up to \$50,000 in federal student debt, using the modification and compromise authority Congress has already granted the Secretary in law. - 2) Direct the IRS and Treasury to prevent debt cancellation from resulting in a tax bill for borrowers, and - 3) Direct coordination across the executive branch to overcome any budgetary or legal challenges.
+1) Recognizes the Secretary of Education's broad administrative authority to cancel up to \$50,000 in Federal student debt, using the modification and compromise authority Congress has already granted the Secretary in law.

+2) Directs the IRS and Treasury to prevent debt cancellation from resulting in a tax bill for borrowers, and

+3) Directs coordination across the executive branch to overcome any budgetary or legal challenges.

 This comprehensive executive action should cover other forms of student debt relief, including: an extension of the COVID-19 student loan payment, interest, and collections pause (if necessary); better implementation of public service loan forgiveness; relief for borrowers filing for bankruptcy; and relief for disabled borrowers, defrauded borrowers, and borrowers who attended failed for-profits colleges.
 This executive action would give tens of millions of Americans and our entire economy an immediate economic boost and improve racial equity by closing the racial wealth gap.
-President-elect Biden could make this a reality on day one, correcting a policy failure that's harming a generation.
+President Biden could make this a reality today, correcting a policy failure that's harming a generation.